redstone-finance/redstone-docs/docs/dapps/non-evm/stellar/rust-tutorial.md

 ## Pull model

-To use the Pull model, just invoke the `process_payload` function and return the value.
+To use the Pull model, just invoke the `process_payload` function and return values.

 ```rust
 pub fn get_prices(